frdteknikelektro/MMM-SimpleLogo/README.md

 </table>

 ## Notification Events
-The MMM-SimpleLogo module supports the notification event `MMM-SimpleLogo_CONFIG` which allows the configuration to be dynamically modified.
+The MMM-SimpleLogo module supports the notification event `SIMPLE_LOGO_UPDATE` which allows the configuration to be dynamically modified.
 As an example, the MMM-OnScreenMenu module might be used to dynamic adjust the `fileURL` parameter as follows:

     {
         module: "MMM-OnScreenMenu",